 Established, larger businesses are a hive of different skills and expertise.
 As an employee, it’s easy to call a technical helpdesk, in-house marketing team or HR executive when you need something done.
-As a start-up, you typically have to take on tasks yourself – everything from promoting your business and hiring staff to managing the books.
+As a start-up, you typically have to take on tasks yourself.
+This can include promoting your business, hiring staff, and managing the books.

 Want to learn more about what it takes to launch a business?